FirebaseExtended/emberfire/docs/guide/security-rules.md

 Its a good idea to think about security rules as early as possible, because the way in which you need to secure data might require certain structures.

+Check out the [Bolt compiler](https://github.com/firebase/bolt) for a nice rules syntax.

+## Validation

+Emberfire writes `hasMany` relationships in a separate payload.
+If you have validations to check `hasMany` links in the write payload, these might fail.
+See firebase/emberfire#305 for more  details.

 ## Querying data